Select the tab

 "type": "string",

-"description": "Define an enumeration for incident status.
-INCIDENT_STATUS_UNSPECIFIED: fallback INCIDENT_STATUS_OPEN: The incident is OPEN (aka NEW) and has been reported or detected.
+"description": "Defines an enumeration for incident status.
+INCIDENT_STATUS_UNSPECIFIED: fallback INCIDENT_STATUS_OPEN: The incident is OPEN (also known as NEW) and has been reported or detected.
 INCIDENT_STATUS_IN_PROGRESS: The incident is currently in progress and being actively addressed.
 INCIDENT_STATUS_CLOSED: The incident has been closed, and the necessary actions have been taken.",

 "default": "INCIDENT_STATUS_UNSPECIFIED",